semihgencten/FinantialKit-Frontend/data-visualization/README.md

 # Documentation
+Two different implementations exist on this repo currently:

+GraphHighCharts.js and useChartData.js files are for HighCharts.

-Two different implementations exist on this repo currently: GraphHighCharts.js component is for HighCharts, Graph.js and useCrateGraph.js files are for TradingView Lightweight.
+Graph.js and useCrateGraph.js files are for TradingView Lightweight.

 TradingView related components will be converted into comments soon, if the HighCharts is decided as main graph library.

+# Currently Implemented Features
+- Dynamically adding indicators such as volume / rsi.
+- Light and Dark Modes

 # How to run?
 1- npm install (only on first run)